Managing Multiple Kafka Versions

 - Save your changes.
 The information is automatically copied to each broker.

 - Upgrade CDH.
-See Upgrading CDH.
+See Upgrading the CDH Cluster.

 Do not restart the Kafka service, select Activate Only and click OK.